Australian Kelpies: What's Good About 'Em, What's Bad About 'Em

 Australian Kelpies were never intended to be simply household pets.
 Their working behaviors are inappropriate in a normal household setting.
 Trying to suppress these "hardwired" behaviors, without providing alternate outlets for their high energy level, is difficult-to-impossible.
 In other words, I don't recommend this breed if you simply want a pet for your family, and don't have the time or inclination to take your dog on long hikes and to get involved in herding, or agility (obstacle course), or advanced obedience, or a similar canine activity that keeps these super-intelligent dogs occupied.

-- Mind of their own.
+3. Mind of their own.
 Australian Kelpies are versatile working dogs, capable of learning a great deal, but they are independent thinkers.
 You must know how to be a leader and show them that you mean what you say.
-My Australian Kelpie Training Page discusses the training program you need.
+Read my free online training programs

-- Shedding.
-For such a shorthaired dog, Australian Kelpies shed much more than you might think.
+4. Shedding.
+For such a shorthaired dog, Australian Kelpies shed more than you might think.

 Related posts you might enjoy